 Pupils’ explanations of their aspirations

-The sources of ideas for pupil aspirations can be grouped as follows: parents, extended family, topics covered a school, related home/social activities and activities at school.
+The sources of ideas for pupil aspirations can be grouped as follows: parents, extended family, topics covered at school, related home/social activities and activities at school.
 Parents and extended family being the predominate idea source.
 A few pupils aspired to follow celebrities, for example, a musician who was also a physicist, and a sports personality.
 Some pupils revealed their parents and/or other family members have firm views of what they would like the children to become: